Actually you can. But it’s just a ballpark estimate. Read below, I’ll explain.

 This includes repair estimates.

 Potential clients from all over Los Angeles reach out to our shop requesting estimates every single day by phone, text, email, and even on social media.
 But the truth is, not everything works well that way.
-Of course you can find plenty of auto body shops that will give you an estimate without seeing your car in person, we used to do that too.
+Of course you can find plenty of auto body shops that will give you an estimate without seeing your car in person, do that too.
 But the reality is, the old fashion way of getting estimates is better, let me explain…

 What a Medical Diagnosis and a Repair Estimate Have in Common